Koha-Community/kohadocs/source/opac.rst

 |image1016|

-Patrons can edit their details in this form and click 'Submit Changes' to have their edits sent to the library for review before their record is updated.
+Patrons can edit their details in this form and click 'Submit changes' to have their edits sent to the library for review before their record is updated.
 Staff will see all patrons requesting modification to their record listed below the modules on the main dashboard along with